apache/mxnet/doc/build.md

 ==================

 This page gives instructions of how to build and install the mxnet package from scratch on various systems.
-It consists of two steps,
+It consists of two steps:

-1. Fist we build the shared library from the C++ codes (`libmxnet.so` for linux, `libmxnet.dylib` for osx and `libmxnet.dll` for windows).
+1. Fist build the shared library from the C++ codes (`libmxnet.so` for linux, `libmxnet.dylib` for osx and `libmxnet.dll` for windows).
-2. Then we install the language packages (e.g. Python).
+2. Then install the language packages (e.g. Python package).

-Please refer to [FAQ](#frequently-asked-questions) if you have any problem during installation.
+Please refer to [FAQ](#frequently-asked-questions) first if you had any problem during installation.
 If the instructions do not work for you, please feel free to ask questions at [mxnet/issues](https://github.com/dmlc/mxnet/issues), or even better to send pull request if you can fix the problem.